execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 ## The long double

-The `long double` is only required by the C language to be at least as precise as the `double`.
-With `gcc` on x86 architecture `long double` is the 80-bit extended precision type.
+The long double is only required by the C language to be at least as precise as the double.
+With gcc on x86 architecture `long double` is the 80-bit extended precision type.
 The storage is typically 96 or 128 bits, due to padding which maintains data structure alignment.
 This means that a lot of storage space is essentially wasted.

 > Note: The `long double` may be in the IEEE 754 quadruple-precision format (128 bits), but only with a few systems and compilers, since hardware support for quadruple-precision is not very common.

-> Note: `gcc` has a quadruple-precicion type called `__float128`.
+> Note: gcc has a quadruple-precicion type called `__float128`.

 Let's store a value in a `long double`, then examine each of the 12 or 16 bytes: